 No human society is ever in equilibrium, except, perhaps for brief periods.
 Even when it is, it is in unstable equilibrium.
 Otherwise, any minor mishap, like a cartoon, wouldn’t have been enough to drive the populace to a great frenzy.

 What is taking human society away from equilibrium?
 There is no single answer.
-Different causes are constantly being proposed for each society, and the one, who happen to have proposed the reigning cause, takes leadership of the society.
+Different causes are constantly being proposed for each society, and one or a few among those will get widely accepted.
+And the one who happens to have proposed the reigning cause, takes leadership of the society.

 Why are we not able to find a clear answer to this?
 Are we asking the right questions?